The simplest and often the cheapest way to effectively remove moss from a roof is to instruct a general roofing company to physically scrape it off.

 Access is the big issue here but in most cases the moss will come off very easily.
 If the roof is wet it is much more difficult, moss easily turns to mud and it can be difficult to clean a roof in such conditions.
 It’s always best to carry out this type of work in the summer or at least when the roof is bone dry.

-The photo below shows one of my roof moss removal projects in progress, all the moss was removed with a trowel followed by a brush down with a stiff broom.
+The photos below are from several of my roof moss removal projects.
+All the moss was removed with a trowel followed by a brush down with a stiff broom.
 No messy roof cleaning equipment (i.e. water pressure washers) was used on this roof or the hundreds of others I have worked on.

 Here are some tips for roof moss removal: